 How To Make Dan Bing Taiwanese Breakfast Crepes Sauce

-So my friends these Dan Bing Taiwanese Breakfast Crepes are –
+Dan Bing Taiwanese Breakfast Crepes

-- 4 eggs whisked well
+- 4 eggs, whisked well

 - ½ cup light coconut milk or any drinkable dairy-free milk